 The Outcrop of Tabokinė is a Devon rock formation with vertical walls situated in two levels and not continuous.
 The upper scarp is particularly interesting: it is 3 to 4 metres high and is composed of dolomite strata with cracks forming larges pieces of rock.
 Following the pattern of cracks, birches and other trees grow on the wall.

-Village of Tabokinė, eldership of Nemunėlio Radviliškis, district of Biržai
+Address: Village of Tabokinė, eldership of Nemunėlio Radviliškis, district of Biržai

 Northernmost point of Lithuania